karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

   - **Enter the GitHub token details:**
     - From the "Kind" dropdown, select "Username with password".
     - In the "Username" field, enter your GitHub username.
-    - Check the "Treat username as a secret" checkbox to ensure the username is stored securely.
+    - Check the "Treat username as a secret" checkbox to ensure the username is stored securely (optional).
     - In the "Password" field, paste the personal access token you generated on GitHub.
     - In the "ID" field, provide a unique identifier for this credential (e.g., "GitHub-token").
-    - In the "Description" field, provide a description for the credential (optional).
+    - In the "Description" field, provide a description for the credential.
     - Click on the "Create" button to save the credential.

 - [x] Task 3: Configure the Jenkins job to use the GitHub token